 IMPACT ON NEIGHBORS & NEARBY COMMUNITIES: The Defensible Space practice may not even be noticed by your neighbors, who will believe it to be nothing more than landscaping around the house.
-The dwarf-mistletoe control practice will be adjacent to the property line and can readily be seen from adjoining lots, but efforts will be made to minimize impact, so there should be no serious problems.
-Most people consider tree-plantings for wind-breaks and wildlife to be aesthetically desirable; although, some people don't like the looks of weed barrier.
-Yield of forest products from the dwarf-mistletoe practice will probably not exceed 5 cords on a one-time-only basis and will have negligible effect on local markets.
+The dwarf-mistletoe control practice will be adjacent to property lines and can readily be seen from adjoining lotsand the road, but efforts will be made to minimize impact, so there should be no serious problems.
+Most people consider tree-plantings for windbreaks and wildlife to be aesthetically desirable; although, some people don't like the looks of weed barrier.
+Yield of forest products from the dwarf-mistletoe practice will probably not exceed 1 cord.

-LOCAL MARKETS: There is not enough commercial sawtimber on the property to make a sale feasible.
-A single small-scale firewood cutter can handle the dwarf-mistletoe work; you may wish to do your own cutting so as to use the wood yourself.
+LOCAL MARKETS: There is not enough commercial sawtimber or firewood on the property to make a sale feasible.